 At Bryn Athyn, not all learning takes place in our classrooms and science labs.
-Our biology majors participate in hands-on education through off-campus trips with their classes, through our strong and varied internship program, and through collaborative research projects with faculty and fellow students.
+Our Biology majors participate in hands-on education through off-campus trips with their classes, through our strong and varied internship program, and through collaborative research projects with faculty and fellow students.

-Recent biology department activities include:
+Recent Biology Department activities include:

-The biology program at Bryn Athyn College benefits from it's strong and varied internship program—with opportunities on campus, in the Philadelphia area, and worldwide.
+The Biology program at Bryn Athyn College benefits from its strong and varied internship program—with opportunities on campus, in the Philadelphia area, and worldwide.
 Because Bryn Athyn is small, our faculty and our internship staff will help you tailor an internship experience to meet your specific interests.

 Environmental Sciences | Bryn Athyn maintains a partnership with the Pennypack Ecological Restoration Trust (PERT), which provides a wealth of opportunities for biological research and study.
 One ongoing collaborative project between Bryn Athyn College and PERT is our Deer Study.